myTerminal/ample-autocomplete/README.md

 # ample-autocomplete

-A simple autocomplete dropdown for AngularJS [coming-soon]
+A simple autocomplete dropdown for React [coming-soon]